shiwanshumani/temporaryfiles/work.md

 ![alt text](https://github.com/shiwanshumani/temporaryfiles/blob/master/manner.png "Eg of manner ")

-# 23. Matter
+# 24. Matter
 For this game you need some educational instructions in the form of animated graphics in below form Image
 ![alt text](https://github.com/shiwanshumani/temporaryfiles/blob/master/matter.png )
 then after we can implement the above knowledge in a game name "kill thanos".
-In this game if the kid throw a solid object then it will damage the health of thanos at max rate compared to liquid and then gas, the damage will depend on the density ob the object.
+In this game if the kid throw a solid object then it will damage the health of thanos at max rate compared to liquid and then gas, the damage will depend on the density do the object.